Professor Jonathan Rayner

 I began part-time teaching before and during the completion of my PhD, delivering accredited evening classes in Film Studies for five years at the Division of Adult Continuing Education (now the Department for Lifelong Learning) at the University of Sheffield.

-I act as a referee for Australian Studies and Studies in Australasian Cinema.
-I am a member of the editorial board for Studies in European Cinema, which publishes papers from the European Cinema Research Forum.
-I am also an Associate Researcher at the White Rose East Asian Centre (WREAC) at the University of Leeds.
-With Prof Julia Dobson (French and Francophone Studies) I am co-director of the Sheffield Centre for Research in Film (SCRIF).
+With Prof Jennifer Coates (School of East Asian Studies) I am co-director of the Sheffield Centre for Research in Film (SCRIF).
 Established in 2013, the Centre brings together staff, researchers and students involved in moving image teaching and research and public engagement activities across the city, in collaboration with the Showroom Cinema.
 SCRIF’s membership spans numerous departments and schools at Sheffield, and also includes colleagues at Sheffield Hallam University and other White Rose and regional institutions.
 Publications from SCRIF research events include the edited collection Mapping Cinematic Norths (Peter Lang, 2016) and a special edition of Landscape Research based on our 2018 symposium ‘The City (as) Archive.’

 - Research interests

 From my PhD onwards, my interests also include Australasian cinema (particularly Australian Gothic films), genre films and auteur studies.
 My other research interests centre on connections between cinema and landscape and the representation of war and conflict and navies and naval history in film, television and popular culture.
-Currently I am working on two book projects: a study of Australian Gothic cinema for University of Wales Press, and a critical history of the representation of the Royal Navy on television for White Rose University Press.
+Currently I am working on a critical history of the representation of the Royal Navy on television for White Rose University Press.

 Since 2014 I have been researching the University of Sheffield’s archive of the First World War magazine War Illustrated.
 This work has been applied to several public engagement and widening participating projects, such as working with GCSE History classes in Sheffield schools, as well as in conference papers and publications.